 - More compact: Is smaller (133x100mm vs 156x158mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 645g or 53 percent) and is thus easier to take along.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More affordable: Was introduced into a lower priced category (93 percent cheaper at launch).

 - More modern: Reflects 6 years and 4 months of technical progress since the 1Ds Mark II launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 600D comes out slightly ahead of the 1Ds Mark II (11 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 1Ds Mark II emerges as the winner of the contest (13 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the 1Ds Mark II or the 600D.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1Ds Mark II or the 600D.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.